 Finishing the dome

-The final part of the brick build.
-In this step I have place a disk of sheet metal inside through the door up under the dome.
+The final part of the brick building.
+In this step, I have placed a disk of sheet metal inside through the door up under the dome.
 It is held up with bricks and wood.
 On top of the sheet is some sand formed into a dome and the remaining bricks placed onto the sand.

-Once all the bricks are in place the sheet is remove and it all stays together.
+Once all the bricks are in place the sheet is removed and it all stays together.